pixalate-inc/unity-prebid-blocking/README.md

 // CustomBlockingStrategy.cs

-// A contrived custom strategy only implementing the IPv4 parameter. static class CustomBlockingStrategy : BlockingStrategy {
+// A contrived custom strategy only implementing the IPv4 parameter. public class CustomBlockingStrategy : BlockingStrategy {
     public async void GetIPv4 (CancellationToken token, Action<string> callback) {
         // The strategy implementations are executed in a background thread, so it is OK
         // to use blocking operations such as HttpsURLConnection.